Goal Tracking With MCP: The Future of Productivity

 The result is not a world where AI does your goals for you.
 It is a world where the boring parts of goal management disappear into a protocol, leaving you to focus on deciding what matters, doing the work, and being honest with yourself about both.

-How do you start using MCP for goal tracking right now?
+How do You start using MCP for goal tracking right now?

 You do not need to wait for the protocol to mature.
 The setup that works today, in production, with no engineering required, takes about ten minutes.